lbarchive/BloggerGadgets.js/README.md

 ![Blog Archive Bar Chart](https://github.com/livibetter/BloggerGadgets.js/raw/master/BlogArchiveBar.png)

-1. You need to have Blog Archive gadget installed and use Drop down list mode.
+1. You need to have Blog Archive gadget installed and use *Dropdown Menu style*.
-2. Add the following code into a new HTML/JavaScript or an existing one:
+2. Add the following code into a new or existing HTML/JavaScript gadget:

 ```html
 <script src="https://www.google.com/jsapi"></script>
 <script src="http://livibetter.github.com/BloggerGadgets.js/BlogArchiveBar.js"></script>
 ```

-The drop down list will be converted into a bar chart, which rendered via Google Visualization API.
+The Dropdown menu will be converted into a bar chart, which rendered via Google Visualization API.
 You can customize the chart with the [API's options][visopts], e.g.:

 ```html
 <script>